chrislaskey/puppet-webserver/readme.md

 About
 ================================================================================

-A custom puppet module for deploying websites to Ubuntu webservers.
-This module is a meta-module, combining many projects such as deployment, backup, and Puppet configuration scripts under one umbrella module.
+A custom puppet module for managing websites on Ubuntu webservers.
+This module is a meta-module, combining many projects such as backup and webserver configuration under one umbrella module.

+**Note** The deploying of files from a remote server, and website specific setup and configuration has been removed in version 0.9.0.
+See the puppet-deploy module for that functionality.

-Default arguments for 0.8.0 include:
+Default arguments for 0.9.0 include:

 		$project_name = $title,
 		$server_name = "",